MicrosoftDocs/sdk-api/sdk-api-src/content/wuapicommon/index.md

 ## -description

-This header is used by wua.
+This header is used by Windows Update Agent API.
 For more information, see:

 - [Windows Update Agent API](../_wua/index.md)